bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 #date: 2021-03-31
 ---

-Why be exposed to privacy risks by using public DNS servers when you can have your own proper validating, recursive, caching DNS resolver?
-In the following guide we will install and configure our own instance of a popular DNS resolver.
-We will use Unbound from NLnet Labs on a Debian based linux distro, but you can use this same configuration file across kernels and other supported operating systems.
+In the following guide we will install and configure our own instance of a validating, recursive, caching DNS resolver.
+We will opt for Unbound from NLnet Labs on a Debian based linux distro, but this same configuration can be used across kernels and other supported operating systems.

-To install, open the terminal and paste the following command:
+To proceed, open a terminal window and paste the following command:

 <p class="message">sudo apt install unbound</p>

-Some error messages may appear.
-Since there is no configuration file present, Unbound will not be able to start.
+Some error messages may appear, since there is no configuration file present and Unbound will not be able to start.
-To create the Unbound configuration file create "example.conf" in the following directory:
+To proceed in generating the Unbound configuration file, create "example.conf" in the following directory:

 <p class="message">/etc/unbound/unbound.conf.d/</p>

-You can use nano or any other file editor utility to copy and save the content below:
+You can use <i>nano</i> or any other file editor to copy and save the content below:

 <p class="message">server:<br>
 <br>